 Mail merge template (MailMergeTemplate)

-Template for a mail merge document that contains the standard attributes of that document.
-A mail merge template has a published dependency on the entity it is associated with.
+Template that contains the standard attributes of a mail merge document.
+A mail merge template has a published dependency on the entity it’s associated with.

 Option set (OptionSet)

 An option set defines a set of options.
 A picklist attribute uses an option set to define the options provided.
 Several picklist attributes may use a global option set so that the options they provide are always the same and can be maintained in one place.
 A published dependency occurs when a picklist attribute references a global option set.
 You can’t delete a global option set that is being used by a picklist attribute.